Need Help?

 No significant undesired effects were experienced by the subjects and they reported a tolerable pain level.
 All subjects expressed satisfaction with the clinical results.
 Figures 1 – 3 demonstrate results of TriFractional treatments.
 Figure 1 shows impressive peri-oral wrinkles improvement after two TriFractional treatments.

-Figure 3 demonstrates impressive improvement of severe acne scars following TriFractional treatments.
+Figure 3 demonstrates an impressive improvement of severe acne scars following TriFractional treatments.

 3.2.
 TriLipo MED Procedure Results